santiment/academy/src/docs/neuro-api/metrics/percentage-of-token-supply-on-exchanges/index.md

 ---
-title: Percentage of Token Supply on Exchanges
+title: Neuro API - Percentage of Token Supply on Exchanges
 author: Santiment Team
-# References
-#

 ---

 Returns what percent of the total token supply is on exchanges.
 Projects